pochemuto/pochemuto/_posts/2016-11-19-orvibo-java-sdk.md

 compile group: 'io.netty', name: 'netty-all', version: '4.1.6.Final'
 ```

 First, we need to initialize channel.
 Orvibo uses UDP protocol and Netty has special channel implementations: `OioDatagramChannel`, `NioDatagramChannel` and `EpollDatagramChannel`.
-Difference between them is only in their internal blocking behaviour, your choice should be based on your perfomance requirements.
+Difference between them is only in their internal blocking behavior, your choice should be based on your performance requirements.

 ```java
 EventLoopGroup loopGroup = new NioEventLoopGroup();